 Request detailed session outlines rather than generic speaker bios.
 The best AI speakers provide clear learning objectives and takeaway summaries that help you evaluate content relevance.
 Look for outlines that specify:

-- 3-5 concrete concepts attendees will understand after the session
+- Three to five concrete concepts attendees will understand after the session

 - Specific tools or frameworks they'll learn to apply